schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 All subsequent calls to pub.subscribe() for the same topic or any subtopic must be consistent with the topic's MDS.
-If a subscription specifies a callable that does not match the given topic's MDS, pubsub raises an exception.
+If a subscription specifies a callable that does not match the given topic's MDS, Pypubsub raises an exception.
 Therefore, the pub.subscribe() calls above *could* be valid; they *will* be valid if the given callable satisfies the given topic's MDS.